ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

     - testing
     - mocks
 contentType: "blog"
-callToActionText: "Looking for ways to use static analysis and continuous integration to improve the quality of your Python software?
-Fill in the form below with some details so we can discuss what options would be best for you."
+callToActionText: "Looking for advice with how to use static analysis and continuous integration to improve the quality of your Python software?
+Fill in the form below with some details so we can discuss preventing bugs from getting into your code!"
 hideCallToAction: false
 ---